brandon-mai/brandon-mai/README.md

 Currently working on whatever I'm fascinated about.

-I like Jetbrains Mono a normal amount and live by the motto:
+I strive to live by the motto:

 > Don't Think, Just Jam.